Is there a way to easily check if the services offered by /e/OS are online

 On any Nextcloud instance, an administrator can see your files and all the information in the database.
 Not only NextCloud admins, Server admins (ie root) have this access.
 The only way to make files inaccessible is by using end-to-end encryption.

 Nextcloud has no plans for database encryption as per our understanding.
 We are planning to provide an additional service down the line, maybe based on EteSync.
-The team needs to investigate its feasibility and UX (normally it would mean losing the ability to access that info from the web interface).
+The team needs to investigate its feasibility and the User Experience to provide a seamless operation between the phone and the web interface.

-Our eCloud admins need to make backups, perform upgrades, reset passwords, etc. We have implemented Nextcloud’s server side encryption on our servers.
-We are planning to enable end to end encryption (E2EE) plugin from Nextcloud because it is not satisfactory in its current state and can lead to data loss, as shown on the user reviews.
+Our Murena cloud admins need to make backups, perform upgrades, reset passwords, etc. We have implemented Nextcloud’s server side encryption on our servers.
+We do not intend to enable end to end encryption (E2EE) plugin from Nextcloud because it is not satisfactory in its current state and can lead to data loss, as shown on the user reviews.

-I want to know more about the security on eCloud
+I want to know more about the security on Murena cloud

-Since this is a common query from /e/ users, we would like to clarify a few points:
+Since this is a common query from /e/OS users, we would like to clarify a few points:

-- ecloud.global is a modified version of ecloud-selfhosting, which is based upon several open source projects.
+- murena.io is a modified version of murena-cloud-selfhosting, which is based upon several open source projects.

 - We have implemented Nextcloud’s server side encryption on our servers.
 As you maybe aware SSE is a requirement for E2EE.

-- We have a long-standing relationship with a security expert in charge of hardening and monitoring our systems, including ecloud.global.
+- We have a long-standing relationship with a security expert in charge of hardening and monitoring our systems, including murena.io.

-A few of the improvements applied to ecloud.global in regards to the base ecloud-selfhosting instance:
+A few of the improvements applied to murena.io in regards to the base murena-cloud-selfhosting instance: